slevithan/xregexp/README.md

 ﻿[XRegExp](http://xregexp.com/)
 ==============================

-XRegExp provides augmented, extensible JavaScript regular expressions.
-You get new syntax, flags, and methods beyond what browsers support natively.
-XRegExp is also a regular expression utility belt with tools to make your client-side grepping simpler and more powerful, while freeing you from worrying about pesky cross-browser inconsistencies and the dubious `lastIndex` property.
+XRegExp provides augmented, extensible, cross-browser JavaScript regular expressions.
+You get new syntax and flags beyond what browsers support natively, along with a collection of functions to make your client-side grepping and parsing a breeze.
+XRegExp also frees you from worrying about pesky inconsistencies in cross-browser regex handling and the dubious `lastIndex` property.

+XRegExp is fully compliant with the regular expression flavor specified in ES3 and ES5.
+It works with Internet Explorer 5.5+, Firefox 1.5+, Safari 3+, Chrome, and Opera 9.5+.

 ## Usage examples

-Note that these examples take advantage of new features in XRegExp v2.0.0-beta ([details](https://github.com/slevithan/XRegExp/wiki/Roadmap)).
+Note that these examples take advantage of new features in XRegExp v2.0.0-rc ([details](https://github.com/slevithan/XRegExp/wiki/Roadmap)).

 ~~~ js
 // Using named capture and flag x (free-spacing and line comments)